rich-p-rich/starwars-hangman-p3/README.md

 # What's so Star Wars-y about this game?
 - The answers are all taken from the so-called 'canon' Star Wars films and TV shows released by George Lucas and from the Disney Era
 - The answer could be anything from the Star Wars universe: a character, droid, ship, vehicle, weapon, type of trooper (stormtrooper, dark trooper, clone trooper), creature, planet, place or an alien species
-- I have tried to give the messages a 'Star Wars' flavour, e.g. 'starting your attack run ...' when starting a game, or 'Loading up the Death Star plans now ...' when the player chooses to view the gameplay
+- I have tried to give the messages a 'Star Wars' flavour, e.g. 'starting your attack run ...' when starting a game, or 'Loading up the Death Star plans now ...' when the player chooses to view the gameplay instructions.
 - If I were to come back to this, I would try to implement some Ascii Art to illustrate the gameplay with Star Wars-style images, but I could not do that this time.

 # Hangman Rules and Variants